This site is intended for healthcare professionals

 Acute radiation dermatitis

 A standardised approach to management of acute radiation dermatitis (ARD) has been limited by the lack of high-quality evidence.
-To address this gap, in January 2023, MASCC conducted a systematic review of current evidence on interventions for prevention and treatment of ARD24.
+To address this gap, in January 2023, MASCC conducted a systematic review of current evidence on interventions for the prevention and treatment of ARD31.
 This review included 235 studies, of which 149 were randomised controlled clinical trials; however, definitive recommendations could not be made on the basis of published evidence as there was considerable variability and insufficient high-quality evidence.
-A four-round Delphi consensus process was undertaken, therefore, to generate recommendations based on the opinions of 42 international ARD experts.
-Interventions were recommended if at least 75% consensus was reached25.
+A four-round Delphi consensus process was therefore undertaken to generate recommendations based on the opinions of 42 international ARD experts.
+Interventions were recommended if at least 75% consensus was reached32.

-The Delphi consensus process recommended six interventions for the prevention of ARD, including photobiomodulation therapy and silicone film (in breast cancer patients), polyurethane film, mometasone furoate, betamethasone and olive oil.
-For the management of ARD, foam dressings were recommended (Table 2)25.
+The Delphi consensus process recommended six interventions for the prevention of ARD, including photobiomodulation therapy and silicone film (in people with breast cancer), polyurethane film, mometasone furoate, betamethasone and olive oil.
+For the management of ARD, foam dressings were recommended (Table 3)32.

-The study concluded that most interventions could not be recommended because there was insufficient evidence, conflicting evidence or lack of consensus to support use25.
+The study concluded that most interventions could not be recommended because there was insufficient evidence, conflicting evidence, or lack of consensus to support use32.
 This suggests the need for further research on the prevention and management of ARD.
 However, clinicians can consider implementing the recommended interventions in their practice until additional evidence becomes available.

-Table 2.
-Delphi consensus recommendations for interventions to prevent or manage acute radiation dermatitis (25).
+Table 3.
+Delphi consensus recommendations for interventions to prevent or manage acute radiation dermatitis32.
 Note, recommended interventions are those with a consensus of ≥75%.
 Interventions with consensus of <75% could not be recommended.

 Intervention Consensus to recommend